kevin-chalmers/set10108/labs/lab03/README.md

 Hello from thread 5 of 10
 ```

-As we are not controlling the output, there is some conflict with the threads trying to output at the same time.
+As we are not controlling the output, there is conflict when the threads output at the same time.

 ## `parallel for`

-OpenMP tries to extract away the idea of having threads.
-They still exist but they are hidden from the application developer.
-One of the powerful constructs OpenMP provides is `parallel for`.
-This allows us to create threads by executing a `for` loop.
-Each iteration uses a thread to compute thus providing speedup.
-You have to think a little when using `parallel for` but it can be useful.
+OpenMP abstracts threads.
+Threads still exist but are hidden from the developer.
+One of the constructs OpenMP provides is `parallel for` which allows us to create threads via a `for` loop.
+Loop iterations are executed in separate threads.
+You do have to think when using `parallel for` although it can be easier than managing threads.

 ### Calculating &pi; (not using Monte Carlo Simulation)

-Using Monte Carlo simulation to calculate &pi; is great for testing performance and speedup, but it is not really the most efficient method of calculating &pi;.
-A better method to approximate &pi; is to use the following formula:
+Using Monte Carlo simulation to calculate &pi; is good for simulating work, but it is not an efficient method of calculating &pi;.
+A better method to approximate &pi; is to use the following equation:

 ![%pi; Calculation](img/pi.png)

-We are going to use this method in a `parallel for` to see how we can calculate &pi;.
+We will use this method in a `parallel for` to test `parallel for`.

 ### Parallel For Implementation of &pi; Approximation

-The code below shows how we implement this in OpenMP using a `parallel for`.
+The code below shows OpenMP using a `parallel for`.

 ```cpp
 int main(int argc, char **argv)